 During the first week, the first version of our application gained 3000 users.
 At the end of “week zero,” 25% of them completed the tutorial, but no one has paid.
 By the end of the first week, another 5% went through the tutorial (that is, only 30%), while 1,2% made the first purchase.
 By the end of the second week, the tutorial was completed by 34% of users from the cohort in question, and the first purchase was made by 1.4%.

 A week later we changed the tutorial and released a new version of the application.
-As we can see from the cohort analysis chart — it worked!
+As we can see from the cohort analysis report — it worked!
 By the end of the fourth week, 47% of users had already completed the tutorial (previously only 34%).
 The expansion of the monetization funnel at the stage of the tutorial also increased the share of those who made the first purchase.
 Unfortunately, our users do not make repeated purchases, which makes it impossible to make our product break-even, though the promotion team managed to significantly reduce CAC (albeit reducing the inflow of new users).
 We spend $ 0.8 to attract a customer, and after eight weeks we earn only $0.5 from the average user.

 In the third version of the app, we finalized the tutorial and added new purchases, increasing the variety.
 This allowed us to increase the share of repeat purchases and equalize LTV with CAC.

 That is an approximate example of how cohort analysis allows us to understand our product and figure out what updates work and which don’t.

 The most difficult stage of working on a product comes after the first metrics have emerged, so the following questions arise:

 - Are the values of these metrics good or bad?